NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 The feds are very interested, especially as I make this post about controlling guns in the United States across the country.

-So, in Los Angeles, where my main office is, we have all kinds of issues going on with the federal government getting involved with stopping the flow of guns into the United States and the flow of guns moving between the states.
+So, in Los Angeles, where my main office is, we have all kinds of issues going on with the federal government getting involved with stopping the flow of guns into the United States and the flow of firearms moving between the states.

 Guns are a big issue right now because of what's going on in the country related to mass shootings and other issues regarding murders in LA County and across California.

-If you did violate federal law, then we want to get you outside the category of offenders who are putting guns on the streets, putting guns in gang member's hands and putting guns in criminals' hands.
+If you did violate federal law, then we want to get you outside the category of offenders who are putting guns on the streets, putting guns in gang member's hands, and putting guns in criminals' hands.

 Developing a Strategy to Resolve the Gun Case

-So, you start to get the feel that gun cases at the federal level are political.
+So, you start to get the feeling that gun cases at the federal level are political.
 As a defense attorney, I'm trying to get you out of the political aspect of the gun and make it more just something that you did that had no bearing on the rest of society was something you did yourself.

 Again, they first have to prove that you've done something illegal.
-If you haven't done anything illegal, then we'll take a complete defense approach and show that you did nothing illegal and get the case either dismissed or a not-guilty verdict in front of a jury.
+If you haven't done anything illegal, we'll take a complete defense approach and show that you did nothing illegal and get the case either dismissed or a not-guilty verdict in front of a jury.

 • keeping you out of jail,